This is one of those films that as a little MonsterGirl, it left a lasting impression on me.

 “I’m sorry that I made the bet, I must get out…CARMUS!!!!!!!” he shouts for his life now.

-There is a distorted rumble as we get a close up of Alan’s eyes.
+There is a distorted rumble as we get a close-up of Alan’s eyes.
 The revelation has sunk in.
-Carmus sets down the candles takes off his hat, takes a flask of out of the cabinet and pours a drink .
+Carmus sets down the candles takes off his hat, takes a flask out of the cabinet, and pours a drink.
 Again close up on Alan’s eyes.
-Carmus takes his cloak off, sits back in his chair holding the glass.
+Carmus takes his cloak off and sits back in his chair holding the glass.
 With a deep sigh he drinks from the glass, and then suddenly we hear a door creaking.
 Carmus looks over toward the sound, setting the drink down he rises up from the desk and goes to investigate.
 Alan calls after him.

 It is the underground tombs, the ancestral crypt.
 Stone lions and knights cover the resting places.
-Cob webs and darkness.
-Carmus sets the candles down on one tomb, and begins to uncover the heavy stone lid.
-As the lid crashes to the ground it exposes a mummified corpse that begins to breath with life.
+Cobwebs and darkness.
+Carmus sets the candles down on one tomb and begins to uncover the heavy stone lid.
+As the lid crashes to the ground it exposes a mummified corpse that begins to breathe with life.
 We hear it inhaling and exhaling with staggered breath.
-It’s chest rising and falling and the low indistinct groaning and gasping for air.
+Its chest rose and fell and the low indistinct groaning and gasping for air.

 Carmus starts to back away.
 A mist forms over the corpse veiling it in a white vapor.
 Carmus looks on.
 As he heads toward the doorway, the vapor leaks out slowly down from the tomb as if in pursuit.
 Frightened he gradually climbs the steps again.
-His footsteps making echoes on the floor.
-Looking backward , the clock strikes midnight.
+His footsteps make echoes on the floor.
+Looking backward, the clock strikes midnight.
 His pace becomes hurried as he goes back into his study.
 Out of breath.
 He closes the door and locks it.

 Again we see Alan witnessing this.
 Carmus takes a quill pen and begins to write something.
 Alan turns around as now Herbert has entered the room.
 He calls out to Carmus.
 “Carmus look out!”
-Herbert is approaching , but Carmus does not hear Alan’s warning.
-The blood stain is still apparent on Herberts head.
-Alan watches as Hebert first breaks Carmus’ neck then begins to drink his blood.
+Herbert is approaching, but Carmus does not hear Alan’s warning.
+The blood stain is still apparent on Herbert’s head.
+Alan watches as Hebert first breaks Carmus’ neck and then begins to drink his blood.
 Alan puts his face in his hands.

-Now Carmus walks into the room, ” it’s over now Foster you have seen how I met my destiny” The camera pans back over to the desk.
+Now Carmus walks into the room, ” It’s over now Foster you have seen how I met my destiny” The camera pans back over to the desk.
 Carmus is no longer there.
 Panning back toward Alan, Carmus is no longer in the room at all.
-The nightmare fully realized.
+The nightmare was fully realized.

 Il Sangui i fonte di vita Solo il sangue la rivivere i morti!